This is the multi-page printable view of this section. Click here to print.

 targetPort: 9376

-appProtocol: tcp # choice (if not entered, select one of tcp, http, https)
+appProtocol: tcp # Optional (leave blank or choose one of tcp, http, https)

 Code block.
 Service manifest writing example

-The list of protocols (protocol and appProtocol) supported by the type Load Balancer Service in Kubernetes Engine, and the settings applied to the Load Balancer service accordingly, are as follows.
+The list of protocols (protocol and appProtocol) supported by Kubernetes Engine’s type Load Balancer Service and the settings applied to the Load Balancer service accordingly are as follows.

 Category(k8s)